Azure-Samples/cognitive-services-personalizer-samples/samples/ChatbotExample/README-LuisBot.md

     {
         "type":"luis",
         "name":"<some name>",
-        "appId":"<an app id>",
+        "appId":"<your app id>",
-        "version":"<a version number>",
+        "version":"<your version number>",
         "authoringKey":"<your authoring key>",
-        "subscriptionKey":"<your subscription key>",
-        "region":"<region>",
+        "region":"<your region>",
         "id":"<some number>"
     },
     ```

-    The Version is listed on the page.
-    Note: Enter the either `authoringKey` OR `subscriptionKey`, not both

-- Update [nlp-with-luis.bot](https://github.com/Azure-Samples/cognitive-services-personalizer-samples/blob/master/samples/ChatbotExample/nlp-with-luis.bot) file with your Authoring Key.
-    You can find this under your user settings at [luis.ai](https://www.luis.ai).
-Click on your name in the upper right hand corner of the portal, and click on the "Settings" menu option.
-    NOTE: Once you publish your app on LUIS portal for the first time, it takes some time for the endpoint to become available, about 5 minutes of wait should be sufficient.
-### (Optional) Install LUDown
-- (Optional) Install the LUDown [here](https://github.com/Microsoft/botbuilder-tools/tree/master/packages/Ludown) to help describe language understanding components for your bot.
+# Running and using the bot

 ## Visual Studio
+- Right click on the LuisBot project file > Properties > Debug and change the App URL to match the base URL of the endpoint listed in [nlp-with-luis.bot](https://github.com/Azure-Samples/cognitive-services-personalizer-samples/blob/master/samples/ChatbotExample/nlp-with-luis.bot)
 - Navigate to the samples folder (`cognitive-services-personalizer-samples/samples/ChatbotExample/`) and open `LuisBot.csproj` in Visual Studio
 - Run the project (press `F5` key)

 ## Visual Studio Code
+- Open the `launch.json`file and add the `--urls` argument to the `-args` parameter along with the base URL of the endpoint listed in [nlp-with-luis.bot](https://github.com/Azure-Samples/cognitive-services-personalizer-samples/blob/master/samples/ChatbotExample/nlp-with-luis.bot)
+  For example: `"args": ["--urls","https://localhost:4034"]`
 - Open `cognitive-services-personalizer-samples/samples/ChatbotExample/` sample folder
 - Bring up a terminal, navigate to `cognitive-services-personalizer-samples/samples/ChatbotExample/` folder.
 - Type `dotnet run`.